bono-cms/Tour/README.md

 - Tour booking.
 Ability to sell both type of tour - the ones with price and priceless
 - Recommended tours.
 Pick the ones that you recommended to your customers and showcase them
 - Reviews.
 Let your users to leave feedback regarding tours
+- Search on site.
+Let your visitors to search tours by their preferences

 # Installation